 Charles Strode and Glen Lyon opened Strode Funeral Home in January 1967 at 204 Columbia Avenue, Tompkinsville, Kentucky.
 The building was built in 1910, by the Eagle Family, and was the boyhood home of the late Joe Eagle, U.S. Congressman of Texas, and was the home of J.C.
 Carter, Sr., Circuit Judge of Monroe County.
 The land where the building is located was once owned by the family of Preston Leslie, former Governor of Kentucky and Montana.
 This was the childhood home of the late Congressman Dr. Tim Lee Carter; Mrs. Pearl Pace, first women sheriff in Kentucky; J.C.
-Carter, Jr., circuit judge; Abe Carter, former attorney; Mrs. Mae Taylor, teacher and writer; Mrs. Jessie Harlan, master commissioner; Mrs. Lizzie Bryant, homemaker; and Mrs. Vivian Hayes, draft board consultant.
-In 1970 the building was placed on the Registry of Historical Landmarks.
-The business has been owned and operated by Charles and Dixie Strode since 1972.
-The Stode Funeral Home was purchased by the Anderson-Bartley families in July 2019.
+Carter, Jr., circuit judge; Abe Carter, former attorney; Mrs. Mae Taylor, teacher, and writer; Mrs. Jessie Harlan, master commissioner; Mrs. Lizzie Bryant, homemaker; and Mrs. Vivian Hayes, draft board consultant.
+In 1970 the building was placed on the Registry of Historic Landmarks.
+The Strode Funeral Home was purchased by the Anderson-Bartley families in July 2019.